+I am a coffee addict!
+There I’ve said it.
 I’ve had all my coffee stuff hidden away in the cabinets but when I get up in the morning I really don’t want to have to look around to find my coffee making stuff.
 Now I had seen lots of friends making coffee stations and coffee bars and I really liked this idea.

 This is what my makeshift coffee area looked like… meh!

 It was inexcusable for me to have this mess.
 I needed to make something pretty right away!

 In fact I got the idea from a friend.
 I had seen her pretty coffee station and thought why not corral all of my stuff into one spot and make it at least a little pretty or at least a little organized.

 What I used to Make a Coffee Bar:

 Disclosure: This post contains affiliate links for your shopping convenience.
 If you purchase any of these products through the links, we receive a small commission at no extra charge to you.
 You can find our full disclosure here.

 - Masking tape

 - Permanent black marker